Bosaso

-Bosaso (Boosaaso, بوصاصو), historically known as Bender Cassim is a city in the northeastern Bari province (gobol) of Somalia.
+Bosaso (Boosaaso, بوصاصو), historically known as Bender Qassim is a city in the northeastern Bari province (gobol) of Somalia.
 It is the seat of the Bosaso District.
-Located on the southern coast of the Gulf of Aden, the municipality serves as the region's commercial capital and is a major seaport within the autonomous Puntland state.
+Located on the southern coast of the Gulf of Aden, the municipality serves as the region's commercial capital and is a major seaport within the regional state of Puntland.

-It has an estimated population of around 164,906 residents (2005 est.).
 The city has a diverse economy centred on education, government, banking, tourism, aviation, food, clothes, logistics, steel, energy, health care, hospitality, retail and technology.
 The area's many colleges and universities make it a regional hub of higher education, including law, medicine, engineering, business and entrepreneurship.

 History

 The Periplus of the Erythraean Sea indicates that Ancient Greek merchants sailed to Bosaso, providing notes about the strategic and geographical location of the current Bosaso area, which was known as Mosylon in ancient times.

-Previously Bosaso was known as Bandar Qasim, a name derived from an Ahmed Harti first trader of the same name who is said to have settled in the area during the 14th century.

-The Italian explorer Giulio Baldacci who travelled along Somali coasts in 1906–1909 said:
+About 3 1/2 hours' walk from Bet Qasim, we came to Bander Kasin (also called by the Arabs: the native name is Bosaso), which was built about sixty years ago.
+The Kaptallah was considered as first settlers.